Skip to main content

 Supported languages and frameworks

-Veracode has tested specific versions (if listed) of the following languages and frameworks, but the plugin might work with other versions.
+Veracode has tested specific versions of the following languages and frameworks, but the plugin might work with other versions.

 About application packaging